metabrainz/bookbrainz-site/README.md

 [doclets site](https://doclets.io/bookbrainz/bookbrainz-site/master).
 Our
 contributing guide can be found [here](CONTRIBUTING.md).
 <br/>
-## Testing subdomain
+## Beta and test subdomains

-A separate subdomain for the purpose of testing and rolling out beta features can be found [here](https://test.bookbrainz.org).
+We have two separate subdomains for the purpose of testing and rolling out beta features.
 You can sign in with the same account as the one you use on the main website.

+__[beta.bookbrainz.org](https://beta.bookbrainz.org)__ uses the main database but with a newer version of the code that hasn't been released yet.
+It is used to test new features.

-All changes made to this subdomain are not in sync with the original website and vise versa (each has its own database).
+__[test.bookbrainz.org](https://test.bookbrainz.org)__: all changes made to this subdomain are not in sync with the main database and vice versa.
-The purpose of this project is for you to tinker with all features of the website freely without having to verify the correctness of the data you enter.
+This domain is for you to tinker with all features of the website freely without having to verify the correctness of the data you enter.
 This comes in handy if that's all you need to do instead of having to set up BookBrainz locally.
 This subdomain is used for testing only and the data is not maintained or updated.
 It is not guaranteed that any of the data will be authentic.
 <br/>
 </br>